austinsonger/documentation/source/main/elk7-3.rst

     Be sure you are running ELK (elasticsearch, filebeat and kibana) with version >7.3.2

-we will need to modify a bit the Wazuh's default filebeat configuration, we will do:
+We will need to modify a bit the Wazuh's default filebeat configuration, we will do:

   * import OwlH-Kibana objects in Kibana
   * load OwlH template in Elasticsearch